Halo8424/Email-Capture_modal/README.md

 ## Overview

 The e-mail capture modal activates when a user tries to leaves the main document screen.
 The modal consists of two simple columns where one provides a short description and an input field to capture the e-mail, the other provides an image related to your business.
 E-mail validation is incorporated, error messages will display on incorrect formating.
-On a successful e-mail capture, a "Thank-You" message display's to the user. **You can check out the modal here** :point_right:[Github Pages](https://halo8424.github.io/Email-Capture_modal/)
+On a successful e-mail capture, a "Thank-You" message display's to the user. **You can check out the modal here** :point_right: [Github Pages](https://halo8424.github.io/Email-Capture_modal/)

 ## Modal Images